-- All matter-all solids, liquids, and gases, including the matter in living things-is made of atoms. - Atoms are usually bonded together in molecules.
+- All matter-all solids, liquids, and gases, including the matter in living things-is made of atoms. - Atoms are usually bonded together into molecules.

-This lesson is about the atoms and molecules of three important systems that you will need to know about in order to explain how plants grow: air, plants and soil.
+This lesson introduces the atoms and molecules of three important systems that you will need to know about in order to explain how plants grow: air, plants and soil.